-Saturated and trans fats which are common in processed foods and some fast foods.
+Saturated and trans fats are common in processed foods and some fast foods.
 These fats can cause high cholesterol which can lead to high blood pressure and heart attack.

 Saturated Fat is generally considered to be bad for health because it raises the levels of low-density lipoprotein (LDL) in the blood.
 LDL is a type of cholesterol that can clog the arteries and increase the risk of heart disease and stroke.

-Trans fat is found in most processed foods containing partially hydrogenated oil, such as crackers, cookies, cakes, pies and snack foods.
+Trans fat is found in most processed foods containing partially hydrogenated oil, such as crackers, cookies, cakes, pies, and snack foods.
 Stick margarine, shortening, coffee creamer, fast food, frozen pizza So stay away from these foods as much as possible.

-Red meat and Dairy Even though red meat is a good source of Iron and vitamin B and dairy which is rich in calcium it is said excessive consumption of red meat and dairy can cause an inflammatory reaction.
+Red meat and Dairy Even though red meat is a good source of iron and vitamin B and dairy which is rich in calcium it is said excessive consumption of red meat and dairy can cause an inflammatory reaction.
 So it would be wise to limit our consumption.

 Salts and sodium.
 This can be tricky to avoid that’s why it is so important to read labels and watch out for the salty snacks.
-Not only is salt not good for healthy joints but too much salt can lead to high blood pressure and that can lead to heart attack.
+Not only is salt not good for healthy joints but too much salt can lead to high blood pressure and that can lead to a heart attack.